oddbird/oddleventy/content/learn/courses/anchor-positioning.md

 ### Fewer dropdown bugs

-What happens to your dropdowns that are close to the edges, or as the user scrolls?
+What happens to dropdowns that are close to viewport edges, or as the user scrolls?
 CSS anchor positioning offers a robust feature set to handle these literal edge cases.